 Through His workmanship, God makes us new beings in Christ

-The moment we repent of our sin and believe in Jesus, God our Father creates us in Christ Jesus and we are born again.
+The moment we repent of our sin and believe in Jesus, God our Father creates us in Christ Jesus and we are born again as new beings.
 In His conversation with Nicodemus, Jesus clearly revealed how being born of the Spirit is vital to seeing and entering the kingdom of God.

 And so from now on we don’t think of anyone only as a human being.
 Once we thought of Christ only as a man, but not now anymore.
 So if anyone is in Christ, he is a new being.
 The old things have passed away.
 They have become new.
 2 Corinthians 5:17 AAT